Dikaeinstein/secure-nodejs-rest-api/README.md

-# secure-nodejs-restful-api
+# secure-nodejs-rest-api

-A bare bones API using express, mongoose and mongodb.
+A bare bones API built with express, mongoose and mongodb.

 It consist of a User model and controller.
 The model defines the data, and the controller contains all